-As an AXP supervisor, you manage the candidate on a daily basis and are ultimately responsible for their work.
+You will manage the candidate on a daily basis and are ultimately responsible for their work.
 Your main task is to assign projects that give candidates the opportunity to develop the knowledge and skills required by the AXP.
 You'll also review your candidate’s experience reports and provide feedback to help guide their professional development.
 Need help navigating the AXP?
 Check out our supervisor tools and resources to help you supervise a candidate.

 In addition to supervising these experience opportunities, mentors also offer instruction, encouragement, and advice to candidates as they navigate the path to licensure.
 Candidates are not required to have a mentor.
 However, having another experienced architect to turn to can be extremely beneficial.